Rate this page:

 The fetch

-section has the following configurations, backend
+section has the following configurations:

-list declares which external domains your Forge functions can talk to.
-This
+backend | The fetch.backend list declares which external domains your Forge functions can talk to.
+This applies to both custom UI resolvers and any other Forge functions. |

-You don't need to specify individual URLs, such as example-dev.com/path
+section.
+When you do, you don't need to specify individual URLs, such as example-dev.com/path

 1 2permissions: external: fetch: backend: - '*.example-dev.com'